esbe1175/EntryPointSelector-MatchmakerUI/README.md

 This project will **not** be submitted to SPT Forge.

 The current [SPT Forge Content Guidelines](https://forge.sp-tarkov.com/content-guidelines) include a `No AI-Generated Mods` rule.
 This project was substantially produced with AI assistance, so publishing it to Forge would conflict with that policy.
-The code is instead provided here on GitHub for transparent inspection, local use, and manual maintenance by its owner.
+The code is instead provided here on GitHub for any who want to use it anyway.

 That decision is about policy compliance, not project quality.
 The plugin is tested, readable, and intended to remain understandable and maintainable.